SofianM17/Business-Directory-System/README.md

 # Business Directory System

+## General Information:

 This system allows business owners to add a profile of their business which is searchable by customers, where they may leave reviews and comments on that business.
-ArcGIS API is used for geospatial visualization of business locations.
+Geoapify Geocoding API was used for validating and acquiring positional information about addresses, and Geoapify Maps API along with Leaflet was used for displaying maps marking the location of validated addresses.

 - http://localhost:3000/ displays the login page
 - http://localhost:3000/add-business displays a business creation form if a business user is logged in